Tests & Results

 The clinician should have discussed with you how to get your results and whether any follow up may be necessary, but in general:

 If we have a current mobile phone number for you and you have consented to us contacting you by SMS text we can inform you of results requiring action by text.
 This is a very quick & efficient way to keep you informed.
-If you have not already given us your consent to contact you by text or you have changed your mobile phone number then please contact reception to update your details.
+If you have not already given us your consent to contact you by text or you have changed your mobile phone number then please contact Patient Services to update your details.
 No clinical details will be included in an SMS text message.